ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 * 5.1 The product shall be easy to manufacture.<br>
 * 5.2 The product exterior should be manufactured with materials resistant to elements and use weather resistant mechanical components such as switches and plug covers.<br>
 * 5.3 The PIC Curiosity Nano microcontrollers used in the design shall be easily removable from the device for use in other projects.<br>
+* 5.4 Product is manufactured of recylcled materials for lower enviromental impact during manufacturing.<br>

 **Safety**<br>
 * 6.1 Product shall protect against overcurrent.<br>